DavidSouther/mean-cookbook/pages/01_layout/01_areas/01_root/index.md

 ## Discussion

-Keeping a clean separation between editable and generated files is critical as projects grow.
+Keeping a clean separation between editable and generated files is critical as an application's codebase grows.
 In a typical MEAN application, there are folders reserved for dependencies (`bower_components` and `node_modules`), folders for runtime files (`log`, `run`, and `tmp`), folders for intermediate transpilation steps (`build`), and possibly more.
 Project wide configuration settings (`coffeelint`, `jslint`) apply to every area, and don't need duplicating.
-Some files are expected by convention - `README.md` by GitHub & other source control viewers, and `app.js` by [Phusion Passenger][passenger] and other application monitors.
+Some files are expected by convention: examples being `README.md`, which is used by GitHub & other source control viewers, and `app.js` which is expected for [Phusion Passenger][passenger] and other application monitors.

 [git]: http://git-scm.com/
 [bower]: http://bower.io/